Melbourne Ska Orchestra

 Melbourne Ska Orchestra are an ARIA Award-winning Australian ska band formed in 2003 in Melbourne.
 The group has up to 34 members, and is led by bandleader Nicky Bomba, formerly of the John Butler Trio.
 The band are signed to FOUR FOUR, an imprint of ABC Music.

 Background

-Drawing inspiration from the vast musical legends that have shaped the Ska genre, from the Jamaican movement through to UK Two Tone and the present day Latino Ska, Melbourne Ska Orchestra demonstrate a unique Australian vision with the exuberance and freewheeling colour of contemporary Ska.
-The outfit have crafted their sound with unexpected arrangements and seductive harmonies, powerful horns and foot-stomping drums.
+The Melbourne Ska Orchestra was created by musician Nicky Bomba and radio presenter Mohair Slim.
+The band's inaugural performance was on 31 May 2003 to a sold out crowd at The Esplanade Hotel's Gershwin Room, in St Kilda.

-The eponymous Melbourne Ska Orchestra album was released to rave reviews in 2013 and picked up 2 ARIA nominations that year.
+The eponymous Melbourne Ska Orchestra album was released to rave reviews in 2013 and picked up two ARIA nominations that year.